wintere/introhpc-archive/talapas-essentials/talapas-desktop.md

 ## Cleaning Up

 Your Talapas Desktop job will continue to run until the requested time limit elapses or until you cancel the job.
+If you have trouble starting an interactive session, make sure that you don't have another one running.

 If you finish your work before the time limit ends, you can free up resources for other Talapas users by clicking the red **Delete** button